BrandonDavidDee/bcal/README.md

 **In calendar.html**

-(note: the above context is not being used in this template example, nor is it represented in the screenshot)
+(note: the above context item 'today' is not being used in this template example, nor is it represented in the screenshot.)

     ...
     {% if messages %}